 "Do you mind if I dabble with the system a bit?"
 Harry asked politely.

-We went back further into the large home, since all I had pretty much seen was the basement and a bedroom just off that door, I was impressed by the casual California elegance mixed with some odd pieces here and there of some vague indescribable use.
+We went back further into the large home.
+Since all I had seen of the house was the kitchen, the basement and a bedroom just off that door, I was impressed by the casual California elegance, mixed with some odd pieces here and there of some vague indescribable use.
 Jasmine had a mixture of old world with new world.
 I noticed pre-Columbian figurines of a maternal nature that made me think of Italy alongside Native American medicine sticks and drums.
 Quite the eclectic combination of beliefs and values from what I glimpsed.
 Morgan had chosen an interesting lover.

 I sat down and let my fingers fly.
-Morgan grunted his approval as Harry rubbed the back of my neck softly.
-Jasmine sat feline-like in a large over stuffed chair that was next to the doorway.
+Morgan grunted his approval as Harry rubbed the back of my neck gently.
+Jasmine sat feline-like in a large overstuffed chair that was next to the doorway.
 She kept her thoughts to herself and I respected it.
-Morgan soon joined her, he perched on the arm of the chair and stroked her.
+Morgan soon joined her; he perched on the arm of the chair and stroked her.
 Harry watched me and kept quiet.
 Again it was greatly appreciated with all the multi-tasking I was doing.